redis/docs/content/develop/connect/insight/_index.md

 See the [Redis Insight Copilot FAQ]({{< relref "/develop/connect/insight/copilot-faq" >}}) for more information.

+### RDI in Redis Insight

+Redis Insight includes Redis Data Integration (RDI) connectivity, which allows you to connect to an RDI management plane, and create, test, and deploy RDI pipelines.
+Read more about this feature [here]({{< relref "/develop/connect/insight/rdi-connector" >}}).

 ### Browser

 Browse, filter and visualize your key-value Redis data structures.